lefuturiste/statuer-api/README.md

-# Statuer, a monitor server
+# Statuer, a monitor server [WIP]

 Statuer is a self hosted service to help you manage all your importants services (HTTP, TCP, databases...).
+This project is still in progress

 ## Requirements